kishan0725/The-Movie-Cinema/README.md

 Check out the live demo: https://tmc.kishanlal.dev/

-Don't worry if the movie that you are looking for is not auto-suggested.
-Just type the movie name and click on "enter".
-You will be good to go even though if you made some typo errors.
+If you can't find the movie you're searching for through auto-suggestions while typing, there's no need to worry.
+Simply type the name of the movie and press "enter".
+Even if you make some typos, it should still work fine.

 ## 'Invalid Request' Error